SebasAnd/NuclearMovies/README.md

 - pagination for the lists that contain more that one page
 - unit testing for a method showoverview in movie details component
+- support for null id in a cast an crew information in tv shows component